-Behavior therapies work on the premise that all negative actions are the result of negative thoughts.
+Behavior therapies work on the premise that all negative actions result from negative thoughts.
 A negative way of thinking makes people develop bad habits, including addiction.
-Most behavior therapists don’t believe that external factors such as events or people cause behaviors.
+Most behavior therapists don’t believe external factors such as events or people cause behaviors.

-However, there’s a benefit in believing that all bad behaviors are the result of people’s own thoughts and feelings.
+However, there’s a benefit to believing that all bad behaviors result from people’s thoughts and feelings.
 It means that people have the ability to change their feelings or actions in certain situations regardless of outside influences.

 One reason why people with addiction benefit so much from behavior therapies is because of the rapid results.
 When experts compare behavior methods to other types of counseling, they note that behavior therapies show the quickest results.

-The average number of sessions that people need to benefit from CBT is only 16.
-By comparison, other therapies such as psychoanalysis can take years.
-When dealing with issues that are as time sensitive as addiction, it’s important to get help sooner rather than later.
+The average number of sessions people need to benefit from CBT is only 16.
+By comparison, other therapies, such as psychoanalysis, can take years.
+When dealing with issues that are as time-sensitive as addiction, it’s important to get help sooner rather than later.